madeinoz67/datacleansingproject/README.md

 1. A file called 'HumanActivitySmartPhoneRecognitionDataSet.txt' (Tab Delimited Text file) is created in the working directory

 ## Notes:
-Consult codebook.md for details of vairables contained in
+Consult codebook.md for details of vairables contained in the output file